wilddog64/python-multi-request/README.md

 ## running a container and submitting requests

-We parepare a Makefile to simply the process of building and running the docker container.
-Cd into `multi-url-request` dirctory, and run `make` command, and it will print out the help message like this,
+We parepare a Makefile to simplify the process of building and running the docker container. cd into `multi-url-request` dirctory, and run `make` command, and it will print out the help message like this,

     docker-build     build a docker container